 With all this in mind there are alternative routes: with the Transpolar Sea Route the simplest legal option as it solely relies on the international waters to access the Arctic.
 However, currently, the only vessels that can take this route are icebreakers.
 It is theorised that thanks to climate change by 2030 there will be no need for an icebreaker-strength hull to take this route.
 There is a similar problem involving the Arctic Bridge as it is only accessible only 4 months a year, but as the ice melts, it will allow for greater access.

 If you plan a passage into these icy waters it is a harsh place with unique dangers that will test your will and skill.
 An endeavour, only a few of the brave should be taking.
 The dread of knowing exactly where you are in the world, but not knowing which country you are in is a rare experience.
 However, someone who set their minds on going to the Arctic, isn’t going to be deterred by this possible experience, but just might be delighted by the idea.
 With all this said, for a non-commercial private vessel, access through a single country to the Arctic, even avoiding the international waters, just might be the safest bet.
-In addition to all the planning once a route is considered, it would be helpful and recommended to discuss your voyage plans with a solicitor that has experience with Maritime Law and International Law.
+In addition to all the planning once a route is considered, it would be helpful and recommended to discuss your voyage plans with a lawyer that has experience with Maritime Law and International Law.

 Superyacht / Icebreaker